This is an update of a blog originally published 28 September 2022 by Sian Eager

 - Cyber security.
 Make sure you have good, basic cyber-security measures: strong passwords, regular data backups, and software updates performed as soon as they become available.
 If you want to learn more the National Cyber Security Centre (NCSC) has an online learning module for small voluntary organisations and other resources for use by staff and board members.

 - Training and awareness.
 Check that individual trustees, staff and volunteers understand their own role in preventing fraud and cybercrime.
 Are they sufficiently knowledgeable to recognise red flags, confident to raise concerns and secure enough to be open about their own mistakes (such as clicking on a dodgy link in a suspicious email)?
 There are lots of free resources to help with this on the Charity Fraud Awareness Hub.

 - Whistleblowing and attitudes.
 Review whistleblowing policies and procedures and try to foster a no-blame culture that prioritises collective learning not punishment.
 Start a regular and open dialogue about fraud with your trustees and managers so that people feel able to talk about any concerns they have.
 This Knowledge Hub information sheet explains what you need in a whistleblowing policy.

 - Recruitment.
 No one wants to think that the people they work with might not have the best interests of the organisation at heart, but as the cases of ‘insider fraud’ show, sadly this is sometimes the case.
 Make sure you have a recruitment policy, ask for references and to see original ID and qualification documents.
 Carry out any appropriate background checks and make sure people are being supervised in their roles.
 Read this help sheet on Getting to know your staff for some guidance.

 Charity Fraud Awareness Week provides the ideal time to learn more about how you can keep your organisation safe from fraud.
-Visit the resources on the website, which also lists the free online events that they will be running during the week (17th – 21st Oct).
+Visit the resources on the website.